Do you have a drawer full of dull knives?

 Electric Models VS Manual

-For all intents and purposes knife sharpeners can be split in two types: manual and electric.
+For all intents and purposes the best home knife sharpeners can be split in two types: manual and electric.
 Most knife sharpening pros swear by using manual sharpening stones.
 But as I mentioned before, it takes time and practice to become proficient in their use.

-Knife sharpening systems also tend to take up more space.
-These are not typically things you are going to store in the kitchen.
+These systems also tend to take up more space, so most likely you’re not going to want to store it in the kitchen.

 Sharpening stones would be last on my list for most consumers.
 While they have been used for thousands of years for this purpose, it’s more work than most home chef’s are going to want to do.
 They also tend to be somewhat messy as they require an oil or water lubricant.